 Inadequate Sleep Hygiene

 - Poor sleeping habits can reproduce the effects of other sleeping disorders.
-Poor sleeping habits include drinking caffeine before bed or sleeping in an uncomfortable environment.
+Poor sleeping habits include drinking caffeine before bed or dozing on an uncomfortable mattress.

 - The CDC says that 33% of Americans have poor sleep habits.